 Rhubarb vodka.
 Yep.
 It’s a thing.
 And you’re going to want to make this tipsy spring tonic again and again and again.
 The hooch that results from steeping these spring stalks with sugar and vodka will be a lovely shade of the palest of pinks that varies from one batch to the next, depending on just how potent the rhubarb.
 But rest assured, any which way, it’s spectacular.
 You know you want to try this.
 So go on.–Renee Schettler Rossi

-Once you have a stash of rhubarb vodka, there are countless ways to make it disappear.
+Once you have a stash of rhubarb vodka, there are oh so many enticing ways to make it disappear.
 Splash some into sparkling wine.
 Cut it with club soda or seltzer.
 Sip it straight.
 Get all sorts of creative with its incarnations, experimenting with all manner of cocktails calling for orange or vanilla or pink peppercorns or whatever you fancy.
 It’s perhaps best poured into a fancy bottle and gifted—usually to gasps of awe ands surprise.

-- 18 young pink rhubarb stalks, trimmed and cut into 3/4-inch lengths
+- 1 pound young pink rhubarb stalks, trimmed and cut into 3/4-inch lengths (about 4 cups)

 - 1 3/4 cups granulated sugar, or less to taste

 - Place the rhubarb in a 1 1/2-quart jar.
 Add the sugar and shake everything together.
 Place the lid on the jar but do not seal it tightly.
 Let the sugar and rhubarb sit overnight at room temperature to draw the juice from the stalks, shaking or stirring the mixture occasionally to dissolve the sugar.

 - The next morning, pour the vodka into the jar, shake, and seal.
 Let sit at room temperature for 4 weeks, shaking the jar every so often.
 [Editor's Note: Yep.
 You heard us.
 Four weeks.
 Patience.
 It's a virtue.]